Gabbyton/omnibus-python-server/README.md

 ```
 pip install -r dependencies.txt
 ```
+3. Add a file called `api_key.txt` in the root folder and paste your API key for Transloc inside the file.
-3. In the root folder, enter the following command in the terminal:
+4. In the root folder, enter the following command in the terminal:

 ```
 python3 -m omnibus
 ```

-4. The terminal should now give you the ominous WSGI warning:
+5. The terminal should now give you the ominous WSGI warning:
 ```
 * Serving Flask app "omnibus.server" (lazy loading)
  * Environment: production